httpwg/wg-materials/ietf115/minutes.md

 MB: Draft has a flag that says "never use this endpoint unless explicitly told to"

-MT: The propsal from the design team is effectively to take this / AltSvcB as the complete replacement for AltSvc, i.e. that we obsolete 7838, we want to say AltSvc is no longer useful.
+MT: The proposal from the design team is effectively to take this / AltSvcB as the complete replacement for AltSvc, i.e. that we obsolete 7838, we want to say AltSvc is no longer useful.

 There are some unreloved issues

-HTTPS Records have priority order, which gives you control as to where users end up, but mayb that's not sufficient.
+HTTPS Records have priority order, which gives you control as to where users end up, but maybe that's not sufficient.
 So each record has a flag that says "only use this if you were told to"

-Interesting suggestion from GH, whcih we will bring to the list.
+Interesting suggestion from GH, which we will bring to the list.

-We want feedback on "AltSvcB solves my usecase" vs "We want AltSvc"
+We want feedback on "AltSvcB solves my use case" vs "We want AltSvc"

 Eric Kinnear (EK): This is useful for us.
-We strongly prefer getting this infromation from DNS, and we know it before we actually build the connection, which makes a signification and measurable difference in the amount of H3 that we use.
+We strongly prefer getting this information from DNS, and we know it before we actually build the connection, which makes a signification and measurable difference in the amount of H3 that we use.

 We want both signals